MICROSCOPE PARTS AND FUNCTIONS

 Nosepiece: This circular structure is where the different objective lenses are screwed in.
 To change the magnification power, simply rotate the turret.

 Objective Lenses: Usually you will find 3 or 4 objective lenses on a microscope.
 The most common ones are 4X (shortest lens), 10X, 40X and 100X (longest lens).
-The higher power objectives (starting from 40x) are spring loaded, which means that if they hit a slide, the lens will retract, preventing damage to both the lens and the slide.
+The higher power objectives (starting from 40x) are spring loaded.
+Spring loaded objective lenses will retract if the objective lens hits a slide, preventing damage to both the lens and the slide.
 All quality microscopes have achromatic, parcentered, parfocal lenses.
 In addition, to get the greatest clarity at high levels of magnification, you will need a microscope with an Abbe condenser.
 Lenses are color coded and are interchangeable between microscopes if built to DIN standards.

 Rack Stop: This feature determines how far up the stage can go.
 Setting the rack stop is useful in preventing the slide from coming too far up and hitting the objective lens.
 Normally, this adjustment is set at the factory, and changing the rack stop is only necessary if your slides are exceptionally thin and you are unable to focus the specimen at higher powers.